dannybrian/eventpresent/README.md

 ## Build

-Use `yarn parcel src/index.html` to serve a build, and `yarn parcel build --dist-dir web/ src/index.html` to build to `web/index.html`.
+Each .html file has a toggle for ssl.
+Use `yarn parcel src/index.html` to serve a build, and:

+`yarn parcel build --dist-dir web/ src/index.html`

+to build to `web/index.html`.
 The other apps (`big/` and `admin/`) aren't built, and don't need to be.

 ## Tips